infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 the deterministic mean-valued problem.

 First, let's define the `mutable struct` that will be used to store our variable and constraint mappings.
-This this case it is quite simple since our deterministic model will have a 1-to-1 mapping:
+This case it is quite simple since our deterministic model will have a 1-to-1 mapping:
 ```jldoctest opt_model; output = false
 using InfiniteOpt, JuMP, Distributions